n-mounier/bGWAS/README.md

           GWAS = SmallGWAS_Timmers2019,
           prior_studies = MyStudies,
           stepwise_threshold = 0.05)
-# MR instruments will be selected using default parameters,
+# MR instruments will be selected using default parameter (1e-6) and distance-pruned (500Kb),
-# MR will be performed using a threshold of 0.05 to select studies, and the default shrinkage threshold,
+# MR will be performed using a threshold of 0.05 to select studies, and the default shrinkage thresholds (1) will be used,
-# A subset of prior GWASs (MyStudies) will be used to create the prior,
+# A subset of prior GWASs (MyStudies) will be used, and only the ones with at least 3 strong instruments will be kept to be tested and create the prior,
 # Significant SNPs will be identified using default parameters (p<5e-8) and distance-pruned (500kb),
 # No file will be saved.
 ```